gmc-code/PC-Microbit-Extension/docs/class_examples/restaurant_class.rst

 | Write a method, **get_info()**, to print a descriptive line, using f-strings.
 | Write a method to set the number of tables booked and a method to increment them.

-| Write code to ouput:
+| Write code to output:
 | Pierre's serves French food 6-10pm.
 8 tables booked.
 | Louie's Bistro serves Italian food 10am - 2pm.
 6 tables booked.